 Limited opportunity for family reunification: The opportunity for family reunification is restricted to those who have refugee status -- they receive a 3-year permit.
 Refugees must be able to support both themselves and their family who receive a residence permit.
 It is also necessary for the family to have a residence of sufficient size and of adequate standard.
+However, the maintenance requirement does not apply if the person with the connection is a child.
 (This change is temporary.)

 Persons eligible for subsidiary protection are given a 13-month permit.
 Those who receive a 13-month residence permit as persons eligible for subsidiary protection do not have the right of family reunification.
 If the reasons for the person’s protection remain valid when the residence permit expires, he or she may apply for an extended residence permit.
 (This change is temporary.)